-Power up Raspberry Pi and then what is left is to figure out what IP address is given to it.
-Best way is to open router and find devices connected to it.
-Depending on your router results may look different.
-Normally you will see device named ‘raspberrypi’.
-Write down its IP address
+Power up Raspberry Pi, and then what is left is to figure out what IP address is given to it.
+The best way is to open the router and find devices connected to it.
+Depending on your router, results may look different.
+Normally you will see a device named ‘raspberry pi.’
+Write down its IP address.

-Then if you are windows user it is best to use PuTTY terminal application.
-Enter IP address, save it for next use and click open.
+Then if you are a windows user, it is best to use the PuTTY terminal application.
+Enter the IP address, save it for the next use and click open.

-In few seconds you will get black screen that prompts for login.
+In a few seconds, you will get a black screen that prompts for login.
 Enter pi as user name and raspberry as password.
-You wont see feedback when typing password, just type it blindly and hit enter.
+You won’t see feedback when typing the password, type it blindly and hit enter.
 And here you are – connected to Raspberry Pi remotely through SSH.
-From here probably we won’t go about how to configure it for first time – there are plenty start-up guides on how to do this.
-If you feel uncomfortable doing this from command line tool, probably for the first rung it is better to connect monitor and do this with keyboard and mouse attached.
+From here, probably we won’t go about how to configure it for the first time – there are plenty of start-up guides on how to do this.
+If you feel uncomfortable doing this from the command-line tool, probably for the first run, it is better to connect the monitor and do this with the keyboard and mouse attached.

 When doing from terminal screen just type command:

-hit enter and you will see nice terminal pseudo GUI where you can navigate and configure different parameters like locale, keyboard mapping and more.
-First step you want to do is select ‘expand_rootfs‘ setting.
-It takes care of expanding file system to use maximum size of your SD card.
+Hit enter, and you will see a nice terminal pseudo-GUI where you can navigate and configure different parameters like locale, keyboard mapping, and more.
+The first step you want to do is select the ‘expand_rootfs’ setting.
+It takes care of expanding the file system to use the maximum size of your SD card.

-Raspbian ‘wheezy’ is a Debian Linux based operating system.
-So basically all tutorials and commands from Debian apply to Raspberry Pi.
-Raspbian already have a bunch preinstalled applications that can be used right away.
-If you want to know what programs are here type following command:
+Raspbian ‘wheezy’ is a Debian Linux-based operating system.
+So basically, all tutorials and commands from Debian apply to Raspberry Pi.
+Raspbian already has a bunch of pre-installed applications that can be used right away.
+If you want to know what programs are here, type the following command:

-it lists all installed programs and their versions.
-Programs are constantly updated by community so it might be a good practice to run update command which will download newer versions of outdated applications.
+It lists all installed programs and their versions.
+The community constantly updates programs, so it might be a good practice to run an update command that will download newer versions of outdated applications.

 sudo apt-get update

-it simply scans through list of download mirrors and builds a list of upgradable programs and modules.
-After this you can run
+It simply scans through the list of download mirrors and builds a list of upgradable programs and modules.
+After this, you can run.

 sudo apt-get upgrade